Non-crossing trees, quadrangular dissections, ternary trees, and duality preserving bijections: Enumerations

 \end{thm}

-We use the notation $\mathcal{N}_n^{'}$ to denote the set of \emph{unlabeled oriented} non-crossing trees, in other words an element of $\mathcal{N}_n^{'}$ is an orbit of the action of $ \left\langle \delta^2 \right\rangle \cong \mathbb{Z}/n$, and $\widetilde{\mathcal{N}}_n$ to denote the set of \emph{unlabeled unoriented} non-crossing trees, in other words an element of $\widetilde{\mathcal{N}}_n$ is an orbit of the action of the dihedral group $D_n = \left\langle \delta^2, s \right\rangle$.
+Recall that $\mathcal{N}_m^{'}$ stands for the set of oriented unlabeled non-crossing trees with $m$ edges, in other words an element of $\mathcal{N}_n^{'}$ is an orbit of the action of $\left\langle \kappa^2 \right\rangle \cong \mathbb{Z}/n$, and $\widetilde{\mathcal{N}}_n$ stands for the set of unoriented unlabeled non-crossing trees, in other words an element of $\widetilde{\mathcal{N}}_n$ is an orbit of the action of the dihedral group $\mathrm{D}_n = \left\langle \kappa^2, s \right\rangle$.
 So Theorem~\ref{thm:fp} allow us to calculate the number of unlabeled oriented and unoriented non-crossing trees as well.
-We note that for $n$ even the central element of $D_{2n}$ (rotation by $\pi$) belongs to $D_n$ while for odd $n$ it doesn't, so that for even $n$ there are no rotation invariant non-crossing trees.
+Note that for $m$ odd the central element of $D_{2n}$ (rotation by $\pi$) belongs to $\mathrm{D}_n$ while for even $m$ it doesn't, so that for odd $m$ there are no rotation invariant non-crossing trees.
 So we have the following theorem, proved in~\cite{Noy1998301}\footnote{The enumeration of oriented unlabeled trees is not explicitly stated there but a formula can be deduced from the calculations.}.

-\begin{thm}[Noy~\cite{Noy1998301}] The number of non-crossing trees with $n$ vertices up to rotations is
+\begin{thm}[Noy] The number of non-crossing trees with $n$ vertices up to rotations is

 The number of unlabeled non-crossing trees with $n$ vertices is

 \end{thm}